 You're here because you want to make a change.
 I think that's part of everyone's motivation, even if your main reason for going vegan is for personal health, we all want to help make a difference.
 Many in the world may seem like they don't care about helping others.
 A lot of those people do though, it's just that they don't think they can make any kind of difference.

-But they're not wrong..
-If you don't think you can make a difference, then you won't.
-But if you know that you can, then you will.
-Everyone knows, for example, that we need to stop using so much plastic, yet as a cashier at a retail store I check out maybe one person a month who brings their own reusable bag.
+Everyone knows that we need to stop using so much plastic, yet when I was a cashier at a retail store I checked out maybe one person a month who brought their own reusable bag.
 It's seems like no one cares at all.. but deep down I think people just don't believe that making a change in their lives does anything.
-They're just one person after all.
-So they'd rather not inconvenience themselves if they don't feel it has any large effect.
 They're waiting for big companies and industries to do something about it.
 But we can't control other people.
 We can only control what we do.
 So we as individuals have to be aware that by doing what is possible and practical in our lives to make the world a bit better is the most important thing we will ever do on this planet.
-Nothing else is more important than helping others, whatever that means for you; going vegan, purchasing ethical clothing, reducing your waste, or maybe even spreading your religious beliefs.
 We must know that making small changes in our lives is the easiest thing we can do to help create change in the world.

 Every time we spend money, we're making a choice of what kind of world we are supporting.